Stability conditions for polarised varieties: -stability and -critical K ahler metrics

 Associated to any K\"ahler metric $\omega \in c_1(L)$ is its Ricci form and a Laplacian operator $\Delta$.
 We also fix a representative of the unipotent class $\Theta$, which we denote $\theta \in \Theta$.
 When $Z$ is non-degenerate in the sense of Definition \ref{non-degenerate-def}, so that $\Theta_1=0$, we always take the $(1,1)$-component $\theta_1 \in \Theta_1$ to vanish, and similarly when $Z$ is of map type we take $\theta_1$ to be the pullback of a K\"ahler metric from $Y$.
 To the intersection number $L^l \cdot (-K_X)^j \cdot \Theta$ we associate the function with the second term taken to be zero when $j=0$.
 The presence of the Laplacian terms will be crucial to link with the algebraic geometry.
 By linearity, this produces a function $\tilde Z(\omega)$ defined in such a way that as with our algebro-geometric discussion, we always assume that $Z(X,L) \neq 0$.

 \begin{definition} We say that $\omega$ is a $Z$-\emph{critical K\"ahler metric} if and the positivity condition $\Rea(e^{-i\phi(X,L)} \tilde Z(\omega))>0$ holds. \end{definition}

+When we consider a $k$-dependent central charge $Z_k$, we define $\tilde Z_k(\omega)$ by replacing $\omega$ with $k\omega$.
 We view this as a partial differential equation on the space of K\"ahler metrics in $c_1(L)$, or equivalently on the space of K\"ahler potentials with respect to a fixed K\"ahler metric.
 Viewed on the space of K\"ahler potentials, for a generic choice of central charge ensuring the presence of a non-zero term involving the Laplacian, the equation is a sixth-order fully-nonlinear partial differential equation.
 The condition is equivalent to asking that the function has constant argument, which must then equal that of $Z(X,L) \in \C$, as we have assumed the positivity condition $\Rea(e^{-i\phi(X,L)} \tilde Z(\omega))>0$ (in fact one only needs that this function is never zero, and the sign is irrelevant).

+\begin{remark} The presence of the Laplacian term is crucial to obtain a link with algebraic geometry, and in practice arises when deriving the $Z$-critical equation as the Euler-Lagrange equation of an associated energy functional in Proposition \ref{euler-lagrange-derivation}. \end{remark}

 \begin{remark} In the vector bundle theory, rather than working with arbitrary connections one works with ``almost-calibrated connections'' \cite[Section 8.1]{collins-yau}.
 This is a positivity condition which depends on the choice of $\theta \in \Theta$ and which is trivial in the large volume limit \cite[Lemma 2.8]{DMS}, and is analogous to the positivity condition $\Rea(e^{-i\phi(X,L)} \tilde Z(\omega))>0$ that we have imposed.
 The notion of a ``subsolution'' also plays a prominent role in the bundle theory \cite{collins-jacob-yau}, which for example forces the equation to be elliptic in that situation \cite[Lemma 2.32]{DMS}.
 We note that, also in the manifold case, ellipticity of the $Z$-critical equation cannot hold in general, and hence for this reason and others it is natural to ask if there is a manifold analogue of the notion of a subsolution. \end{remark}